 - 1/4 cup grated Parmesan cheese

-- In large metal or glass mixing bowl add flour, salt, wine, olive oil, and honey.
-In small cup, add yeast and 1/2 tablespoons warm water, just enough to dissolve yeast upon stirring and add to flour mixture.
+- In a large metal or glass mixing bowl add flour, salt, wine, olive oil, and honey.
+In a small cup, add yeast and 1/2 tablespoons warm water, just enough to dissolve yeast upon stirring and add to flour mixture.
 Stir thoroughly.
 After ingredients are well mixed, knead with hands for 10 to 15 minutes.
 Add additional wine or water, a little at a time if necessary so that dough is slightly moist and easily pliable.
 You want your dough to spring back when gently pulled.
-After adequately kneaded, place back in large bowl, cover with a kitchen towel, and place in a warm spot.
-Allow to rise for at least an hour.
+After adequately kneaded, place back in a large bowl, cover with a kitchen towel, and place in a warm spot.
+Allow t the dough o rise for at least an hour.
 If you want, you can let it sit for a half hour, punch it down and knead again for a couple of minutes and then allow it continue to rise.

 - While dough is rising, prepare your pizza baking surface with a light, even coat of olive oil.
 My preferred method of baking a pizza is with a stone.
 If you have a stone, preheat your oven to it’s highest sitting, preferably at least 500 degrees F. If you are using a metal baking sheet, preheat oven to 425 degrees F.